WLenhard/cNORM/cran-comments.md

 * R-hub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES on RHUB and R CMD Check under Windows.
+There were no ERRORs, WARNINGs or NOTES on winbuilder and R CMD Check under Windows.

 There were no ERRORs or WARNINGs, but NOTES on misspellings in DESCRIPTION through devtools::check_rhub() on Fedora Linux.
 These are all false positives.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.

-## Update and resubmission
-This is the resubmission of v1.2.2.
-In this version I have:

-* deletet the DOI links, since there was a display problem with the \doi{} tag on github and instead include the dois as regular text in the references at the bottom of the page